Orgasmic dysfunction is when a woman either cannot reach orgasm, or has trouble reaching orgasm when she is sexually excited.

 Women do better when treatment involves learning sexual techniques or a method called desensitization.
 This treatment gradually works to decrease the response that causes lack of orgasms.
 Desensitization is helpful for women with significant sexual anxiety.

-Inhibited sexual excitement; Sex - orgasmic dysfunction; Anorgasmia
+Inhibited sexual excitement; Sex - orgasmic dysfunction; Anorgasmia; Sexual dysfunction - orgasmic; Sexual problem - orgasmic

-Biggs WS.
-Medical human sexuality.
-In: Rakel RE, ed.
+Biggs WS, Chaganaboyana S. Human sexuality.
+In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 43.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 42.

-Cowley D, Lentz GM.
-Emotional aspects of gynecology: depression, anxiety PTSD, eating disorders, substance abuse, "difficult" patients, sexual function, rape intimate partner violence, and grief.
-In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
+Cowley DS, Lentz GM.
+Emotional aspects of gynecology: depression, anxiety, post-traumatic stress disorder, eating disorders, substance use disorders, "difficult" patients, sexual function, rape, intimate partner violence, and grief.
+In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
-6th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 9.
+7th ed.
+Philadelphia, PA: Elsevier; 2017:chap 9.